 Victims of sexual harassment often live in fear in the workplace.
-Not only does it affect an employee’s production, it also makes the work environment extremely uncomfortable for everyone.
+Not only does it affect an employee’s production, but it also makes the work environment extremely uncomfortable for everyone.
 Sexual harassment can mean many different things.
 Whether it is inappropriate touching or suggestive verbal advances, California employees have the right to work in a non-threatening environment.
 Here are some facts about what constitutes sexual harassment in Westlake Village.

 Effective communication plays a major role in ridding sexual harassment from the workplace.
 Unfortunately, far too many employees are afraid to speak up.
 It allows the vicious cycle to continue.
 Whistleblowers play an important role.
 By reporting sexual harassment, appropriate action can begin to take place.
 The first important step is to seek representation from an experienced and knowledgeable Westlake Village sexual harassment attorney with an extensive track record of protecting the rights of each client and looking after their best interests.
 Here is how an attorney can help:

 While most people think of sexual harassment occurring only in the workplace, the reality is that it can happen anywhere – even in nursing homes.
-Nursing home sexual harassment is even more insidious because it occurs in a vulnerable nursing home resident.
+Nursing home sexual harassment is even more insidious because it occurs in vulnerable nursing home residents.
 Nursing homes are places where an elderly person should be cared for.
 They should feel safe.
 Unfortunately, the same types of sexual harassment that occur in the workplace can happen to an elderly person in a long-term care facility.

 In general, there are two main perpetrators of sexual harassment in a nursing home: